JGrauPirozzi/robinhood/README.md

     pip install -r requirements.txt

+Instructions for use:
-Update auth.txt with your Robinhood username and password.
+1. Update auth.txt with your Robinhood username and password.
+2. Uncomment any commands in example.py that you want to run.
+3. Run:

+	python example.py

+If it doesn't work, open a GitHub issue.